 Data Trigger — Artist’s songs get streamed online

 These are just a few examples out of the hundreds of real world uses cases of Smart Contracts.
 Compared to an ordinary contract, Smart Contracts once formed are unalterable.
 They are bound to get executed if exposed to the right trigger.
-Since they don’t need to trust each other, two parties who might not know each other can enter into a Smart Contract.
+Since they don’t need to trust each other, participating parties who might not know each other can enter into a Smart Contract.
 The Smart Contract will get executed autonomously as per the mutually agreed condition written in its code.

 Another feature of Smart Contracts is that they can communicate and interact with each other.
 They can be used in combination, i.e. the outcome of a Smart Contract can be a trigger for another Smart Contract.